 No ninja skills required

 It’s a common misconception that personal branding is ‘something for the youngsters’ or ‘for social media ninjas’.
-In actual fact, personal branding is relevant to everyone – of any age, gender and occupation – as you’re about to discover.
+In actual fact, personal branding and the impact you make is relevant to everyone – of any age, gender and occupation – as you’re about to discover.

 What is a personal brand?

 It doesn’t matter what business you’re in, people buy people (not literally of course, unless you’re in the oldest business in town).
 What they’re buying is your personal brand and it works a lot like any other brand, by giving people clues to who you are and what you’re all about in one tidy package – as the video explains.